VEGAN CHILDRENS TOYS, ARTS & CRAFTS

 Be aware of and discuss books which describe girls as simply 'beautiful', or dolls made into shapes which are unobtainable or unhealthy for real women.

 Girl characters are under represented in media which could affect their self image.
-You can address this by being aware when choosing books, and also changing the names of some characters.
+You can address this by being aware when choosing books, and also changing the names of some characters and directly discussing your feelings.
 Adults often assign a male gender to teddies and insects- try to mix this up!

 We like toys and books to be representative of ourselves and the people around us.
 This encourages us to feel comfortable in our bodies and communities.
 See some recommendations can be found in the following articles:

-Social class- avoid overloading on stories about royalty
+Social class- we avoid overloading on stories about royalty.

 We feel that toy cars and planes promote transport which contributes to climate change (and road traffic accidents).
 We would prefer more sustainable options, such as trains and busses if needed.
 Paper planes can be referred to as paper birds.